 For any expecting moms or moms-to-be out there, do not let anyone take your joy during one of the most important moments of your life.
 Whether you have a newborn or are expecting one, enjoy every single minute.
 It’s your pregnancy, your labor, your birth, and your child.
 Do the things that make you happy and be confident while doing them!”

 This story was submitted to Love What Matters by Alaha Karimi of Long Island, New York.
 You can follow her journey on Instagram and YouTube.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+Join the Love What Matters family and be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: